-Admiral's Visitor Relationship Management (VRM) platform includes Admiral Accounts, an easy method for launching and managing registration walls and visitor-centric accounts.
+Admiral's Visitor Relationship Management (VRM) platform includes Admiral Accounts, an easy method for launching and managing registration walls and unique visitor identity accounts.

-Admiral does the heavy lifting for data security, account database hosting, regiwall form publishing, CTA/offer management, and support for lost user passwords.
+Admiral does the heavy lifting for data security, account database hosting, regwall form publishing, CTA/offer management, and support for lost user passwords.

 What does a registration wall look like?

-Example registration walls from Gilt, The Drum, The Guardian, NYTimes, and Mediaite:
+Example registration walls from Gilt, The Drum, The Guardian, Pinterest, NYTimes, and Mediaite:

 The Gilt offers 3 signup methods, alongside photos of content to explore.

 The Drum leads with friendly, inviting language and stressing that registration is free.